 Tuesdays – Maths

 Maths and I didn’t get along at all at school, so I will be starting from some very, very basic lessons here to get my head back in the game.
-Ironic as I am a statistician…moving on.
+Ironic as I am a data analyst…moving on.

 Wednesdays – History